 Advent Devotional Giveaway

 What will you do to decrease stress and find peace and joy in the days leading up to Christmas?
-If you are looking for some reading material to help you on your journey, I recently released my Advent devotional on Amazon called, Reflections on the Birth of Christ: Re-Discovering the Wonder in Luke 1 & 2.
-You can head over to this post for your chance to win one of two copies today only.
-The winners will be drawn on Thursday, 11/29/18.
-It also makes a thoughtful and simple gift for the people on your list.
+If you are looking for some reading material to help you on your journey, I recently released an Advent devotional on Amazon, Reflections on the Birth of Christ: Re-Discovering the Wonder in Luke 1 & 2.
+Be sure to grab a copy for yourself (and more as easy gift gifts for friends and family).